 - May come with high interest rates

-- And limit your ability to borrow more
+- Could limit your ability to borrow more or refinance

 Once you’ve got a second mortgage, it will be increasingly difficult to get any additional financing, such as a third mortgage.

-Interest rates on second mortgages are typically quite high compared to first mortgages, and it’s quite common to receive an interest rate in the double-digits on a 2nd mortgage.
+Interest rates on second mortgages are also generally high compared to first mortgages.
+It’s quite common to receive an interest rate in the double-digits on a 2nd mortgage.

 You could get a better deal with just one mortgage, or possibly even by paying mortgage insurance.

-Last but not least, second mortgages mean more debt, a higher mortgage payment, more interest due, and can potentially extend the amount of time it takes to pay off your original mortgage.
+Last but not least, second mortgages mean more debt, a higher mortgage payment, more interest due, and can extend the amount of time it takes to pay off your home.

 It’s also possible to get in over your head and lose your home if you can’t keep up with both monthly payments.
 After all, you have to repay the loan at some point.

-They shouldn’t be looked upon as negative financing instruments, rather just another option to consider when seeking home loan financing.
+That being said, they shouldn’t be viewed in a negative light, rather just another option to consider when seeking home loan financing.

 Reasons to Take Out a Second Mortgage